 Harrison Ford – Han Solo (Star Wars, Empire Strikes Back, Return of the Jedi)

-Honorable Mention – Indiana Jones (Raiders of the Lost Ark, Temple Of Doom, Last Crusade, Kingdom of the Crystal Skull)
+Honorable Mention – Indiana Jones (Raiders of the Lost Ark, Temple of Doom, Last Crusade, Kingdom of the Crystal Skull)

 This was quite possibly the most difficult on my list.
 In my mind Ford has played two of the most recognizable characters in movie history.
-Solo is the baddest smuggler in the galaxy and Dr. Jones is quite simply the coolest archeologist in history (no pun intended).
+Solo is the baddest smuggler in the galaxy and Dr. Jones is quite simply the coolest archaeologist in history (no pun intended).
 This would have been an even more difficult decision if Crystal Skull had never come out but with that stinker factoring into the equation I had to go with Solo.